 In short, with the coaching skills learned in this program, you can help a person recognize and unleash the Spirit’s gifts within them!

-If you’d like to know more about how a coaching certificate can help benefit your own ministry work, click here.
+If you’d like to know more about how TCI@CTS can help benefit your own ministry work, click HERE.

-Rev. Dr. Jane E. Fahey is a CTS alumna who formerly directed CTS’s “Faith and the City” program.
+Rev. Dr. Jane E. Fahey is a Columbia Theological Seminary alumna who formerly directed CTS’s “Faith and the City” program.
 She has pastored churches in Atlanta, and served as the Interim Executive Presbyter for the Presbytery of Greater Atlanta.